rjohnson2590/backbone-tutorials/Tutorial.md

         counterModel1.fetch();

-the first real change is that we need to set the URL structure that&rsquo;s we&rsquo;re going to use for communicating with the server.
-In this case, we&rsquo;re going to use `/counter` as the basic route, so we set `urlRoot` to be `/counter`.
+the first real change is that we need to set the URL structure that's we're going to use for communicating with the server.
+In this case, we're going to use `/counter` as the basic route, so we set `urlRoot` to be `/counter`.
 When Backbone communicates with the server, it will send a message to `route/to/server/counter/id` where `id` is the value of the id of the counter.
-You might note that we hadn&rsquo;t **used** an ID before now, but by default Backbone needs an `id` to communicate with the server so we include it as a parameter when we create our model.
+You might note that we hadn't **used** an ID before now, but by default Backbone needs an `id` to communicate with the server so we include it as a parameter when we create our model.

-The view is entirely unchanged from our previous code, since we&rsquo;ve localized all the interaction with the server into the model.
+The view is entirely unchanged from our previous code, since we've localized all the interaction with the server into the model.

         var CounterView = Backbone.View.extend({
             render: function () {